pierva/host-static-website-aws/README.md

 ```
 ![alt change policy json](/images/s3/change-policy-json.png)

+You can also use the [aws policy generator](https://awspolicygen.s3.amazonaws.com/policygen.html) to create the json needed for the policy.

 After saving the policy, you'll see that a yellow `Public` tag will be added under `Permissions` and `Bucket Policy`.

 If you go back in the `S3 buckets` console by clicking the `Amazon S3` link on the top left, you'll see that the bucket `Access` is changed to `Public`.